 Granny Flats (small, self-contained, stand-alone dwellings)

-Tip: Before commencing any building work, please check that the new legislation is in force and that your project meets all exemption criteria.
+Tip: Before commencing any building work, please check that your project meets all exemption criteria.
 One key requirement is that no building work has started before the exemption takes effect.

 You must apply for an Exemption Project Information Memorandum (PIM) before commencing any building work.

-Effective 15 January 2026, you will be required apply for an Exemption Project Information Memorandum (PIM) before commencing any building work by completing an application Form 2AA (this will be published and made available in the new year).
+Effective 15 January 2026, you will be required to apply for an Exemption Project Information Memorandum (PIM) before commencing any building work.

 Council will issue a PIM within 10 working days of receiving a complete application.